-Existing zone policies (e.g. Lower Eyre Peninsula) are reviewed on a periodic basis to ensure they remain consistent with industry practice, legislative requirements, and technical research and they appropriately address industry development needs and broader public concerns.
+Existing zone policies are reviewed on a periodic basis to ensure they remain consistent with industry practice, legislative requirements, and technical research and that they appropriately address industry development needs and broader public concerns.

-Zone Policy Development for New regions or Emerging Sectors (Part 4; Sections 10 - 14 of the Act)
+3. Zone Policy Development for New regions or Emerging Sectors (Part 4; Sections 10 - 14 of the Act)